k0sproject/k0s/docs/troubleshooting/certificate-authorities.md

 2. Stop k0s on all worker and controller nodes.
 All the instructions below assume that all k0s nodes are using the default data directory `/var/lib/k0s`.
-Please adjust accordingly if you're using a different data directory path.
+Adjust the path accordingly if a different data directory is used.

 3. Delete the Kubernetes CA and SA key pair files from the all the controller data directories: